conorwalsh1/Portfolio-Project-1/README.md

 -   Icons imported from Font Awesome and applied where necessary (e.g applied to all list items under Visit Us and Contact divs).

--   History, Visit Us and Contact sections on the home page.
+-   History, Visit Us and Contact sections are located on the home page.
 Competition makes up a second seperate page.

 -  Visit Us page hosts relevant admission prices, opening times and facilities on site.
 It also has Google Maps implemented through iframe, updated in real time.